sudheesh001/ictd-blog/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Dejournal is a platform for publishing scientific preprints on blockchain.
-Scientific papers are freely available and kept forever."
+description: "Welcome to the Blog Posts Home.
+This is Sudheesh's home for research work."
 permalink: /
 has_children: false
 ---